go-outside-labs/web3-toolkit-sol/basic_knowledge/workspace/remix.md

 <br>

-#### Setup
+#### setup

-* Gas Limit: sets the amount of ETH, WEI, GWEI that is sent to ta contract or a payable function.
+* gas Limit: sets the amount of `ETH`, `WEI`, `GWEI` that is sent to ta contract or a payable function.
-* Deploy: sends a transaction that deplpys the selected contract.
+* deploy: sends a transaction that deplpys the selected contract.
-* atAdress: used to access a contract whtat has already been deployed (does not cost gas).
+* `atAdress`: used to access a contract whtat has already been deployed (does not cost gas).
-* To interact with a contract using the ABI, create a new file in Remix, with extension `.abi`.
+* to interact with a contract using the ABI, create a new file in remix, with extension `.abi`.
-* The Recorder is a tool used to save a bunch of transactions in a JSON file and rerun them later either in the same environment or in another.
+* the Recorder is a tool used to save a bunch of transactions in a `json` file and rerun them later either in the same environment or in another.
-* The Debugger shows the contract's state while stepping through a transaction.
+* the Debugger shows the contract's state while stepping through a transaction.
-* Using generated sources will make it easier to audit your contracts.
+* using generated sources will make it easier to audit your contracts.
-* Static code analysis can be done by a plugin, so that you can examine the code for security vulnerabilities, bad development practices, etc.
+* dtatic code analysis can be done by a plugin, so that you can examine the code for security vulnerabilities, bad development practices, etc.
-* Hardhat integration can be done with `hardhat.config.js` (Hardhat websocket listener should run at `65522`).
-Hardhat provider is a plugin for Remix IDE.
+* hardhat integration can be done with `hardhat.config.js` (Hardhat websocket listener should run at `65522`). hardhat provider is a plugin for Rrmix IDE.

 <br>

-#### Generate artifacts
+#### generate artifacts

-When a compilation for a Solidity file succeeds, Remix creates three Json files for each compiled contract, that can be seen in the `File Explorers plugin`:
+* when a compilation for a Solidity file succeeds, remix creates three `json` files for each compiled contract, that can be seen in the `File Explorers plugin`:

 1. `artifacts/<contractName>.json`: contains links to libraries, the bytecode, gas estimation, the ABI.
 2. `articfacts/<contractName_metadata>.json`: contains the metadata from the output of Solidity compilation.